Heydon/cel-animation/README.md

 ### Basic example

 In the this basic example, we are including the only mandatory parameter, `$framecount`, which should always be equal to the number of frame elements.
-In this case it's three (see above).
+In this case it's three (to match the number of path elements above).

 ```
 .animation-name {